What is Google Earth?

 What Google Earth Products Were Available at Launch?

 After Google acquired Keyhole, they launched with four products.

-This free product was targeted at users who just wanted to explore the imagery stored in the GE database.
+A free product targeted at users who only wanted to explore imagery stored in the GE database.

-For the more advanced user, the plus version offered additional features to add your own data.
+For the more advanced user, the plus version allowed users to add their own data.
 It was discontinued in 2008, when most of its features were rolled into the free version.

 Targeted at businesses needing to research, collaborate, and present on geo-spatial data, the pro version gave users advanced capabilities like measurements, data integration, and high-resolution imagery.